Skip to main content

 Whatever technology you use, the platform needs to sit within a clear data architecture.
 Consumer data collected through the programme should feed your CRM, your CDP, and your analytics tools.
 It should be governed by a clear privacy policy that explains to consumers exactly what data you are collecting and why.
 GDPR compliance is non-negotiable, and the consent architecture for a loyalty programme that tracks purchase behaviour needs to be designed carefully from the start.

 Brandfire's rewards platform is built to handle the specific demands of FMCG and CPG programmes, including on-pack code validation, receipt scanning, multi-retailer purchase attribution, and real-time reward issuance.
-It integrates with the CRM and data tools that enterprise CPG brands already use.
+It has powered receipt-validation mechanics for Aldi and for SuperValu & Centra, and integrates with the CRM and data tools that enterprise CPG brands already use.

 What Good Looks Like: Lessons From the Field